What we seek in Timberville tenants

 Our recommendation

-After the background check is finished we make a recommendation to the real estate investor based upon our experience as rental managers in Timberville and the information that we have verified.
-Ultimately the landlord decides if the risk is worth taking, but they make that decision based upon facts and our expert advice.
+After the background check is finished we make a recommendation to the property owner based upon our experience as rental managers in Timberville and the information that we have verified.
+Ultimately the real estate investor decides if the risk is worth taking, but they make that decision based upon facts and our expert advice.

-Our Guide to Real Estate is a free resource for anyone who wants to find out more about Timberville and surrounding areas.
-The Guide to Real Estate compiles facts regarding what has sold and what is for sale, as well as a couple of surprising facts that you may not know.
-In addition, our Guide has some assets of life in Timberville.
-As a matter of course, all of this is interesting for buyers and sellers, but real estate investors and tenants will probably also find the facts to be quite informative.
+Our Guide to Real Estate is a free resource for anyone who wants to investigate real estate facts about Timberville and neighboring communities.
+The Guide to Real Estate compiles facts regarding what has sold and what is currently listed, and many surprising facts that you may not know.
+In addition, our Guide has some benefits of living in Timberville.
+Definitely, all of this is interesting for buyers and sellers, but landlords and tenants might also find this data to be quite enlightening.

 Our Broker Will Nesbitt